In this article

 In some cases, an addicted individual is not ready to accept treatment.
 The intervention may set off more destructive behaviors or complicate the relationships between the addicted person and the intervention group members.

 No matter the result of the intervention, it is essential to be patient and stick with your plans to implement consequences.
 This part of the intervention process may help the addicted person realize the impact of their drinking has on loved ones.
-It may help encourage them to seek treatment.
+It may help an alcoholic begin to seek treatment.